 The eaves of the reception hall are kept low.
 It leads the diffused light from the north in the precincts.
 At the same time, the courtyard of Shirakawa sand was planned to reflect the light into the reception hall.
 The main shrine represents the figure of the time erected; clean air is full of the precincts.
 It was reborn as a new space for prayer, and as a beloved landmark in the area.
 In the future, we hope the temple to be loved as a symbol of the region.

 About Satoru Hirota

-Satoru Hirota (b.1963) is a Japanese architect.
-In 2000 he founded his studio Satoru Hirota Architects together with Yasuko Hirota.
-The studio undertakes projects in architeture, interior design and styling for residential, business and retail spaces.
+Satoru Hirota is a Japanese architect.
+In 2000 he founded his studio Satoru Hirota Architects with Yasuko Hirota.
+The studio undertakes projects in architecture, interior design, residential, business, and retail spaces.